JimmyDansbo/VTUIlib/README.md

 Registers affected: .A & .Y<br>
 ZP registers affected: r1 ($04-05)<br>

 **Description** Show a cursor and get input from keyboard.
 Input is written to screen and stored in the buffer at r0.
 The function does not return until enter/return is pressed.
-At that time the buffer will contain the entered string and .Y will contain the actual length of the input string.
+At that time the buffer will contain the entered string as PETSCII and .Y will contain the actual length of the input string.

 |Registers | Purpose               |
 |------|-----------------------|